kyma-project/control-plane/docs/kyma-environment-broker/02-01-architecture.md

     a.
 The user sends a request to KEB through [Istio VirtualService](https://istio.io/docs/reference/config/networking/virtual-service/).

     b.
-Istio redirects the request to the [Ory Oathkeeper](https://www.ory.sh/oathkeeper/docs/), which authorizes the request.
+The request is validated by [Istio RequestAuthentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) and [Istio AuthorizationPolicy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) at KEB Istio sidecar level

     c.
-If the authorization ends with success, the request is redirected to KEB.
+If the validation is successful, the request is forwarded to KEB

 2. KEB proxies the request to create a new cluster to the Runtime Provisioner component.